Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 French Onion Soup (soupe à l’oignon)

-I have always loved French onion soup.
-It is made with of course lots of onions … and these charamelized onions give the soup its rich color and flavor.
-But there is a little more to it than just throwing all the ingredients together … follow this recipe and you can make a perfect onion soup.
-Oh and when you serve it, play some nice French music with it.
-Last time I ate French onion soup, we were at the restaurant called Naniboujou by Grand Marais, Minnesota after canuing in the Boundary Waters and they happened to play the Cd from the movie Amolié… ah total bliss…
+There is a little more to the soup than just throwing all the ingredients together … follow this recipe and you can make a perfect onion soup.
+Oh and when you serve it, play some nice French music.
+Last time I ate French onion soup, we were at the restaurant called Naniboujou by Grand Marais, Minnesota after canoeing at the Boundary Waters and they happened to play the Cd from the movie Amelia… ah total bliss…

 RECIPE